National Ski Patrol: Transportation

 The transportation education program is designed to teach members of the NSP safe techniques for the transportation of sick or injured guests from the wilderness to safety.
 Specific skills taught through the NSP system include safe toboggan handling, ski enhancement, and snowboard enhancement.

 Avalanche Program

 The NSP began instructing ski patrollers and other search and rescue personnel in avalanche safety in 1957, making it the oldest and most experienced provider of avalanche education.
 In addition to courses designed for the ski patroller and the search and rescue personnel, the NSP offers avalanche education to the general public.
-NSP avalanche education courses are based on curriculum developed in conjunction with the American Avalanche Association.
+NSP avalanche education courses are based on a curriculum developed in conjunction with the American Avalanche Association.